Isible/citadel/resources/design/chr-standards.md

 ### Integer

-- i1, - a boolean that can represent 0 or 1
 - i8, - can represent a byte
 - i16, - can represent a halfword
 - i32, - can represent a word (a word is the unit of data the computer can process in a single operation)